mlochbaum/BQN/doc/match.md

 ## Atomic equality

-Atoms in BQN have five possible [types](types.md): number, character, function, 1-modifier, and 2-modifier.
+Atoms in BQN have six possible [types](types.md): number, character, function, 1-modifier, 2-modifier, and namespace.
 Equality is not allowed to fail for any two arguments, so it needs to be defined on all of these types.

 Starting with the easiest rules, values with different types are never equal to each other.